 Because both digital and media literacy are fairly new concepts, there is considerable debate amongst experts and academics around the world as to how they should be defined.
 It is generally agreed that skills and competencies for digital literacy and media literacy are closely related to each other and to additional “21st-century” skills that are needed for living and working in media- and information-rich societies.

 Explore the Digital Literacy Fundamentals and Media Literacy Fundamentals sections of our website to understand more about the underlying aspects and principles for each of these skill sets.

 Hobbs, Renee (2010).
 “Digital and Media Literacy: A Plan of Action”.
-The Aspen Institute Communications and Society Program 2010. http://www.knightcomm.org/wp-content/uploads/2010/11/Digital_and_Media_Literacy.pdf
+The Aspen Institute Communications and Society Program 2010. https://assets.aspeninstitute.org/content/uploads/2010/11/Digital_and_Media_Literacy.pdf

 Or, in the case of machine-learning algorithms, the sets they were trained on.